nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 Welcome to Modularity in Functional Programming!
 In this series, I'll write about how to stop writing programs that only do one thing and instead write code in pieces that can be combined to do many things.

-To kick the series off, I will do some posts working through the ideas covered in John Hughes's foundational memo "Why Functional Programming Matters."[^1] In each post, I'll share my thoughts on a portion of John's memo and provide runnable code examples in the Scala 3 programming language to demonstrate these ideas in a way that you interact with.
+To kick the series off, I will do some posts working through the ideas covered in John Hughes's foundational memo "Why Functional Programming Matters."[^1] In each post, I'll share my thoughts on a portion of John's memo and provide runnable code examples in the Scala 3 programming language for an interactive way to engage with this material.

 For this first post, we will talk about what Hughes referred to as "Gluing Programs Together."
-This refers to the idea of achieving reuse by gluing functions to other functions in different ways to do more with less.
+This refers to the idea of achieving reuse by gluing functions to other functions in different ways.

 ## What Do I Mean by Modular Design?